davisethan/davisethan.github.io/index.md

 <a href="mailto:davise5@uw.edu">Contact</a> | <a href="assets/files/Ethan_Davis_CV_2025.pdf" target="_blank" rel="noopener noreferrer">Curriculum Vitae</a> | <a href="assets/files/Ethan_Davis_Resume_2025.pdf" target="_blank" rel="noopener noreferrer">Resume</a>

 I am pursuing a PhD in computer science to research Bayesian and sequence machine learning for healthcare.
 My interests are generative modeling and reinforcement learning.
-Additional interests I have are representation learning and transfer learning.
+Additional interests I have are representation, transfer, and ensemble learning.

 - [Research Experience](#research-experience)
   - [MS Thesis](#ms-thesis)